evennia/evennia/docs/1.0-dev/_sources/Howto/Starting/Part2/Planning-The-Tutorial-Game.md.txt

 all be viable to play a fun game with.
 PvP does not only mean combat though.
 Players can compete in all sorts of ways, including gaining influence in a political game or gaining market share when selling their crafted merchandise.

-For the tutorial game we will support both Player-vs-environment combat and turn-based PvP.
+For the EvAdventure we will support both Player-vs-environment combat and turn-based PvP.
 We will allow players to barter with each other (so potentially scam others?) but that's the extent of it.
 We will focus on showing off techniques and will not focus on making a balanced game.